AhmedFarrukh/CourseManagementSystem/Report.md

 }
 }
 ```
-This function first prints the name of every student using the students vectors in the course referenced by the input index i in a faculty object.
-Next it allows you to input the grade for each student next to their name, which is then taken as an input to the setGrade function held by each student object.
+This function, first, prints the name of every student using the students vector in the course referenced by the input index i (index i is already known through the user's selection of the course in the main function).
+Next, it allows you to input the grade for each student next to their name, which is then taken as an input to the setGrade function held by each Student object.

-#### Main Function
+### Main Function
 Following is the flow in my main function:
 ![Main Function Flow](images/Main_flow.drawio.png)